TommasoCere/homebridge-weatherxm/README.md

 - Make sure the API key is valid and has access to the station.
 - Enable `debug: true` for verbose logs.
 - Check `weatherxm.log` in your Homebridge storage folder.

+### “Accessory out of compliance” in Apple Home

+- Don’t add the WeatherXM sensors individually from the Home app.
+This plugin exposes bridged accessories under the Homebridge bridge.
+Pair the Homebridge bridge (QR code) — the sensors will show up automatically.
+- Ensure sensor values stay within HomeKit ranges (handled by the plugin since v2.1.5).
+If you still see issues, restart Homebridge and clear any cached duplicate accessories from the Homebridge UI.

 ## License